tulios/mappersmith-object/readme.md

 ### <a name="attributes"></a> attributes

-It returns a plain javascript object with your attributes.
+Returns a plain javascript object with your attributes.

 ```js
 obj.attributes() // {name: 'Someone', ...}